Applications for the Adjoint School are now open! See here for details.

 Towards an integrative science: in this workshop, we want to instigate a multi-disciplinary research program in which concepts, structures, and methods from one scientific discipline can be reused in another.
 The aim of the workshop is to (1) explore the use of category theory within and across different disciplines, (2) create a more cohesive and collaborative ACT community, especially among early-stage researchers, and (3) to accelerate research by outlining common goals and open problems for the field.

-While the workshop will host talks on a wide range of applications of category theory, there will be three special tracks on exciting new developments in the field:
+While the workshop will host discussions on a wide range of applications of category theory, there will be four special tracks on exciting new developments in the field:

 - Dynamical systems and networks

 - Cognition and AI